 I would suggest that the sign that is being referenced here may well be the signs of the zodiac but I couldn’t say that with any real certainty!
 Perhaps it’s just a way of saying that the reader should choose what they want to do with their day.
 Deep man!

 Again I think this is supposed to be really profound.
 I think the suggestion here is that any given day is an opportunity.
 Around that time period the concept of divinity was imbued in the culture of the period.
 Eastern religions were starting to be embraced and many espoused the ideas of love and harmony.

 First thing you see.

-If this poem does have some kind of underlying story then I believe this line is suggesting that when you wake up and begin the day that the content of next line is the first thing that you see.
-It’s interesting because this part of the poem is almost written in second person.
+If this poem does have some kind of underlying story then I believe this line is suggesting that when you wake up and begin the day that the content of the next line is the first thing that you see.
+It’s interesting because this part of the poem is almost written in the second person.
 Effectively telling you as a reader what is happening.
 Telling the story through your eyes.
 This is a really uncommon literary technique and normally only really seen in choose your own adventure books.

 A vast radiant beach

 It may seem like I have been negative about this poem!
-Believe it or not that’s not my intention.
+Believe it or not, that’s not my intention.
 I actually quite liked Jim Morrison’s music!
-To that end I have to say that I quite like this description of a beach!
+To that end, I have to say that I quite like this description of a beach!
 It is clear that this is the first thing the “reader” sees when they get out of bed.

 in a cool jewelled moon